 It was at that point that I was able to command a real wage for my permaculture design work.
 I did that for a few years, but my heart was always on a beach in Hawai’i.
 I eventually left that type of work to live off grid on my homestead full time with my family.

-I don’t make what I used to now, but I do have a few tips to help others who want to go down that same path, so read on.
+I don’t earn as much as I used to now in semi-retirement, but I do have a few tips to help others who want to go down that same path, so read on.

 Gain Knowledge Where You Are Right Now